kkanzelmeyer/plotting-dashboard/README.md

 Once installation has finished run the add by using `npm run dev`.
 This will compile the project and start a local server.
 You can begin editing files in the `src` directory, and the server will automatically update in real time when you save a file.

+Run on a local network using `APP_PORT=3000 HOST=192.168.1.124 npm run start`. replace with your own ip and port.